WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentbooking-integration-with-fluentaffiliate.md

 In this guide, we'll walk you through how to connect FluentBooking with FluentAffiliate step by step.

 >[!Note]
-> To get started, you must first install and activate the FluentBooking plugin on your WordPress website.
+> To get started, you must first install and activate the FluentBooking Pro plugin on your WordPress website.

 ## Enable FluentBooking in FluentAffiliate